Homemade Sourdough Pop Tarts Recipe (With Vanilla Glaze)

 sourdough pop tart with vanilla glaze and sprinkles

-What fillings work best with these homemade pop tarts?
+What fillings work best with these Homemade Sourdough Pop Tarts?

-Yes, you can absolutely double the recipe if you’re baking for a crowd or want to freeze extras.
-Double all the ingredients and divide the dough into four discs instead of two.
-Work with one disc at a time to keep the dough from getting too warm.
-You’ll get 18 pop tarts, so if you don’t have a large baking sheet, bake them in batches.
+Yes, you can absolutely double the recipe if you are baking for a crowd or want to freeze extras.
+Double all the ingredients and divide the pastry dough into four discs instead of two.
+Work with one disc shape at a time on a lightly floured surface to keep the dough from getting too warm.
+You will get 18 pop tarts, so if you do not have a large baking sheet, bake them in batches.
+Store leftover pop tarts in an airtight container at room temperature for up to 2 days or in the fridge for a couple of days longer.

 sourdough pop tarts